cezarpauna/TestRepoCreation/README.md

 # Local Coffee Shop

-Welcome to our **Local Coffee Shop**! ☕

-Here you can find the best coffee in town along with delicious pastries.
+Welcome to our Local Coffee Shop!
+We serve the best coffee in town.

-## Menu
+## Our Menu
 - Espresso
 - Latte
 - Cappuccino